Categories: Sales Funnels

 The Problem With Agencies for BPO

 When a company hires an agency to “help with” outbound sales, what they actually buy is advice for a machine the company must still build and run.
 The agency might set up the dialer, write the script, and design the report template.
-But the agency does not cover the agents, supervisors, QA process, or daily tracking of results.
+But the agency does not cover agents, supervisors, the QA process, or daily result tracking.

 According to a 2026 analysis by PrimeBPO citing COPC Inc., 60% of call centers track activity, but only 35% track the outcome metrics that drive revenue.
 In practice, this gap is what remains when an agency’s work ends at delivery.